nio101/neo_retro_speedo/README.md

 # neo_retro_speedo

-This is the source code for our **open source neoretro GPS-driven speedometer driver**
+This is the source code for our **open source neoretro GPS-driven speedometer driver** board, using a Microchip 16F1823 to drive a DC motor through a MOSFET.

 ## compilation requirements

-It was compiled with the following tools:
+The 16F1823 source code was compiled with the following tools:
 - **MPLAB X v3.40+**
 - **XC8 v1.38+**
 - MPLAB Code Configurator plugin v3.16+ (*not required for compilation, only to to properly edit/generate uC config and peripherals libs source code*)